 3. Incorrect Routing Number

 Fraudulent checks frequently have routing numbers that do not match the bank name on the check.
-The routing number is the nine-digit number written at the bottom of the check in the MICR line.
 You can easily check by searching for the bank’s correct number online or using the Federal Reserve Bank Services website.
-If the routing number you find doesn’t match the name of the bank on the check, it is most likely a fake.
+If the routing number you find doesn’t match the name of the bank on the check, it is definitely a fake.

 4. Stains or Discolorations